Civil Wedding Ceremonies, Wedding Receptions, Naming Ceremonies and Celebrations

 The Billiard Room

 The Billiard Room, no longer for playing billiards, is a light and airy Georgian room in pale blue, hung with family portraits and was once the entrance hall.
-It is dominated by a large stone fireplace, made from Maltese stone brought back to Hartland Quay in the 1850’s by an ancestor and carved on site.
+It is dominated by a large stone fireplace, made from Maltese stone brought back to Hartland Quay in the 1850s by Sir George Stucley in his yacht and carved on site.
 Being east facing, it is a particularly good room for morning ceremonies.
 Mario Testino filmed in here for American Vogue.
 The Billiard Room is licensed for up to 40 people.

 The Library with its Strawberry Hill Gothic design and fabulous ogee fireplace by Batty Langley faces west towards the sea and overlooks parkland.
 It is a beautiful pale green Regency room with Gothic bookshelves, a fabulous ogee shaped fireplace and many family portraits.
 It is an intimate and friendly room used by the family on a daily basis.
 It is licensed for up to 15 people.